claroline/Claroline/README.md

 ### Quick start

-After having cloned the project :
+After cloning the project :

 * make sure the version of PHP you're running is >= 5.3.2 (required)